kubernetes/community/contributors/design-proposals/add-new-patchStrategy-to-clear-fields-not-present-in-patch.md

 Strategic Merge Patch is a package used by both client and server.
 A typical usage is that a client calls the function to calculate the patch and the API server calls another function to merge the patch.

-We need to make sure the client always sends a patch that includes all of the fields that it wants to keep.
+We need to make sure the new client always sends its patches with the `$retainKeys` directive.
-When merging, auto clear missing fields of a patch if the patch has a directive `$patch: replaceKeys`
+When merging, auto clear missing fields of a patch if the patch has a directive `$retainKeys`

 ### Open API